Management Transfer Program

-Family and Community Services is transferring the tenancy management of around 14,000 social housing tenancies to community housing providers The NSW Government supports the diversity and service delivery of community housing providers and their ability to make a positive impact on people’s lives.
+Family and Community Services is transferring the tenancy management of around 14,000 social housing tenancies to community housing providers, including the delivery of private rental assistance products under Housing Pathways.
+The NSW Government supports the diversity and service delivery of community housing providers and their ability to make a positive impact on people’s lives.

 There are about 144,000 social housing properties across NSW and 19% are already managed by community housing providers.
 The changes will bring this up to 32%.